AhmadSabbah1/canonical-test/README.md

 ### `cd canonical-test`

-Navigate to the clone folder
+Navigate to the cloned folder

 ### `npm install`